RLC declares record-high P1 dividend payout

 RLC also reported consolidated revenues of P48.53 billion for 2025, up 13 percent year on year, driven by contributions from both its investment and development portfolios.
 EBITDA and EBIT rose 10 percent and 11 percent, respectively.
 Total net income increased 5 percent year on year to P16.17 billion, with P13.47 billion attributable to the parent company.

-Aragon-GoBio said the proceeds for the record-high payout would come from the company’s investment portfolio—recurring income from RLC’s malls, offices, hotels, and logistics businesses—as well as capital recycling initiatives through subsidiary RL Commercial REIT (RCR).
+Aragon-GoBio said the proceeds for the record-high payout would come from the company’s investment portfolio — recurring income from RLC’s malls, offices, hotels and logistics businesses — as well as capital recycling initiatives through subsidiary RL Commercial REIT.

 “These cash inflows give us substantial financial flexibility and we use this to fund our capital expenditures, pay down debts, and also to return value to our shareholders through healthy dividend payouts,” she said.